hama3254/Crunchyroll-Downloader-v3.0/README.md

 A simple to use Download Client for Crunchyroll, Funimation and Anime on Demand

 ## Software Requirements:
- - Windows 11, Windows 10 or Windows 8.1
+ - Windows 10 or Windows 8.1
- - Microsoft Visual C++ 2017 Redistributable x64
+ - Microsoft Visual C++ 2017 Redistributable

 ## User Interface
 #### Main window